-Users can get detailed reports on their productivity, individual performance, and sales activities with HubSpot.
+With HubSpot, users can get detailed reports on their productivity, individual performance, and sales activities.
 The reporting dashboard holds all this information for you.
 You can’t go wrong with it because it can customize your process to benefit your business.

 Salesforce serves medium and large enterprises.
 With Salesforce’s cloud-based platform, you can stay connected to your business no matter where you are and focus on your customers.

 - It’s a cloud-based solution that you can access from anywhere.

 - Beyond CRM, it covers a wide range of business needs.